 The DEJOY\WOS Family Foundation continued their support of Junior Achievement of the Triad by sponsoring the 42nd Annual Business Leaders Hall of Fame held January 25, 2022.
 Junior Achievement of the Triad’s Business Leaders Hall of Fame is an event to recognize and honor the professional accomplishments of visionary businessmen and women who have shaped the Triad’s economic landscape.

-The 2020 event inducted Robert J. Brown and Kathy Manning into the Business Leaders Hall of Fame.
-The annual event has been conducted since 1980 (see High Point Enterprise News Article).
+The 2022 event inducted Chancellor Harrold L. Martin Sr. of NC A&T State University and Derek Ellington of Wells Fargo into the Business Leaders Hall of Fame.
+The annual event has been conducted since 1980.

 In 2018, Louis DeJoy was inducted into the Hall of Fame.